-GOP lawmakers in some states seek to limit voter initiatives
+GOP lawmakers create hurdles for citizen ballot initiatives

 The new Florida laws require paid petition gatherers to register with the secretary of state, prohibit payments based on the number of signatures collected and levy fines if petitions aren’t turned in within 30 days.
 The petitions also must include the name and permanent address of the signature-gatherer.

-Gov. Ron DeSantis defended the bill, saying it’s aimed at protecting the Florida Constitution from outsiders.
+Gov. Ron DeSantis defended the bill, saying it is aimed at protecting the Florida Constitution from outsiders.
 The governor said he wants to take more steps to revise the process of changing the constitution.

 “This is not supposed to be driven by out-of-state special interests; it’s supposed to be driven by Floridians, but that’s really not what’s happened,” DeSantis said.
 “If people really feel the need to do it, then you band together, you do your organizations, you do it.
 Right now, you just have one guy write a check and you pay these people per signature.
 It creates a lot of bad incentives.”